Recipient of the Iowa Family Support Credential from the Iowa Department of Public Health

 Parent Education: For families who wish on-going services, a Child Development Specialist will schedule regular home visits.
 These visits will help you understand what to expect as your child grows and will provide family support and referrals to needed services.

-Building Healthy Families is funded by Prevent Child Abuse Iowa, Iowa River Valley Early Childhood Area, and United Way.
+Building Healthy Families is funded by Iowa River Valley Early Childhood Area, Iowa Department of Human Services, Marshalltown Area United Way, and private donations.

 For more information e-mail firstname.lastname@example.org